 When these more conservative efforts fail, the team at Associated Pain Specialists will diagnose and devise a treatment plan that best meets the needs of the patient.
 Depending upon the severity of the patient’s neck condition, treatment may range from physical therapy to neck bracing to injections.

-For more severe cases of neck conditions that have failed all treatments including surgery, the patient may benefit from neuromodulation therapy, or a spinal cord stimulator.
+For more severe cases of neck conditions that have failed all treatments including surgery, the patient may benefit from Neuromodulation Therapy.

 Click on the links to learn more about the treatments the team at Associated Pain Specialists offers for neck pain or call Associated Pain Specialists to schedule an appointment today.